JeffersGlass/schedule-sim/readme.md

   * A purely "rolling" schedule, where each room is exactly 5.5 minutes and each transition is 15 seconds.
   * A "custom" schedule.
 This schedule defaults to being the same as the 100% DD schedule, but the duration of each transition and room can be adjusted using the pop-up menu.

+#### Custom Schedule

+When the 'custom schedule' is selected, an additional menu appears in the top-right of the screen, allowing the user to adjust the timings and transitions between each room.
+All timings are in seconds.

+The timings listed default to the values in the 100% DD schedule.
+After changing the timing values, pressing `Set Schedule` will push the new timing values into the simulation.
+Pressing `Reset Schedule` will reset all values to match the 100% DD schedule, and push them into the simulation.